-You see having too much fun in college most of the students can’t give sufficient time to their studies and they cram and study all night before exams.
+You see, having too much fun in college most students can’t give sufficient time to their studies and they cram and study all night before exams.

-And you too know cramming never works and a good student never wants to cram.
+And you too know cramming never works and an ideal student never crams.
 So if you are among those students who don’t want to cram, this book is written for you.

 Here are the skills that you’ll learn after reading this awesome book

 • Conquer procrastination